-Find out the answers to important questions about transferring to Central Christian College.
-If you have a question that is not addressed below - please contact an Admissions Advisor who can offer further assistance.
+Find out the answers to important questions about transferring to Central Christian College of Kansas.
+If you have a question that is not addressed below - please contact an Enrollment Advisor who can offer further assistance.

 Yes.
 You may be able to transfer credits if you took college level courses from an accredited two-year institution or received an associate’s degree.
 Typically the credits transferred from another program are general education credits although you may have taken courses that count toward your major as well.

 Yes.
 Central Christian College of Kansas Online allows you to transfer a maximum of 90 credits toward your associate’s or bachelor’s program.
 This generous transfer policy means: